ddutt/cloud-native-data-center-networking/README.md

 ## What Scenarios Are Working and Tested

-The status as of Nov 30, 2019 evening is as follows.
+The status as of Dec 21, 2019 is as follows:

-The following dual-attached topologies are working:
+The following scenarios and subscenarios are working for both topologies:

 * OSPF with all subscenarios.
 The exit, firewall and edge nodes are not configured in any of the subscenarios of each of these scenarios.

 * BGP and EVPN all subscenarios.
 All nodes including exit, edge and firewall nodes are configured and working.

-The following single-attached topologies are working:

-* OSPF and BGP with all subscenarios.
-The exit, firewall and edge nodes are not configured in any of the subscenarios of each of these scenarios.

-The remaining scenario and subscenarios are being worked on and should be up in the next few days.
-Validation playbooks, Playbooks illustrating better use of Ansible etc. are also not ready and will be added after adding support for the remaining scenarios and subscenarios.
+The remaining OSPF configuration is being worked on and should be up before the end of the year.
+Validation playbooks, playbooks illustrating better use of Ansible etc. are also not ready and will be added after adding the OSPF configuration support.